Bimodal Camera Pose Prediction for Endoscopy: Methods

-When generating new data, a user can change the rotation, position, randomization, and number of Waypoints arbitrarily.
-The user can also adjust the interpolation parameters between Waypoints.
-Adjusting a Waypoint will affect all frames' camera poses between the previous and the following Waypoint.
+When generating new data, a user can change the rotation, position, randomization, and number of \texttt{WayPoints} arbitrarily.
+The user can also adjust the interpolation parameters between \texttt{WayPoints}.
+Adjusting a \texttt{WayPoint} will affect all frames' camera poses between the previous and the following \texttt{WayPoint}.
 The camera intrinsics, image resolution, and light sources can also be adjusted in our Unity project.
-Given all poses as 4x4 projection matrices describing the camera's pose in the world reference frame, we assume the first camera ($\tau$) of each pair to be at the origin.
-Thus we learn the projection $\Omega_\tau = {P}_{\tau}^{-1} {P}_{\tau+k}$, that describes the position of camera 2's ($\tau+k$) origin as seen from camera 1.
-Accordingly, a positive z-coordinate of $\Omega$ indicates that camera 2 is in front of camera 1.
-As \textit{Unity} uses a left-handed system, while the \textit{Python} package \textit{Scipy} uses a right-handed system, we transform the \textit{Unity} camera poses during training and testing using the projection ${P}^{right} = {M}{P}^{left}{M}$, where $M$ is a $4\times 4$ identity matrix with $-1$ as the second diagonal element.
+Given all poses as $4\times 4$ projection matrices describing the camera's pose in the world reference frame, we assume the first camera ($\tau$) of each pair to be at the origin.
+Thus we learn the projection $\mathbf{\Omega}_\tau = {\textbf{P}}_{\tau}^{-1} {\textbf{P}}_{\tau+k}$, that describes the position of camera 2's ($\tau+k$) origin as seen from camera 1.
+Accordingly, a positive z-coordinate of $\mathbf{\Omega}$ indicates that camera 2 is in front of camera 1.
+As \textit{Unity} uses a left-handed system, while the \textit{Python} package \textit{Scipy} uses a right-handed system, we transform the \textit{Unity} camera poses during training and testing using the projection ${\textbf{P}}^{right} = {\textbf{M}}{\textbf{P}}^{left}{\textbf{M}}$, where $\textbf{M}$ is a $4\times 4$ identity matrix with $-1$ as the second diagonal element.
 After transformation, the z-axis points forward from the optical center, while the y-axis points upward and the x-axis to the right.

 Figure \ref{fig:teaser_data} shows example images, depths, and trajectories next to the colon mesh in its \textit{Unity} environment.
 The Figure shows the camera path in green and the \texttt{WayPoints} in yellow.
 Algorithm \ref{alg:cap} gives an overview of the data generation process.
 Furthermore, we show how the depth maps and poses can be used to project RGB images into 3D space in Figure \ref{fig:3d_data}(a), and we visualize the ground truth camera poses of a smaller section and their respective point clouds in (b).
 Lastly, we plot histograms of the x-, y-, and z-rotations and translations for consecutive frame pairs in Figure \ref{fig:histo}.
 It is important to note that the translation along the z-axis is clearly bimodal, as we would expect in a real scenario.
 Further, the rotations range in an interval of about [-2,2] degrees.
-Our dataset is therefore the first public dataset with verified ground truth depths and poses, both training and testing data, and a wide variety in rotation.